pktgen/Pktgen-DPDK/README.md

 ** (Pktgen) Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 3.0.04  - Display reported the wrong rate in Mbits because the counters were not including the FCS bytes in the value as it was before.
+             Minor cleanup of the code for formating.
  - 3.0.03  - General clean up of scripts
              Add support for share library builds
              Clean up formating